agracio/edge-sql/README.md

 * Supports any type of SQL statement allowing to run complex queries that declare variables, temp tables etc...
 * Supports stored procedures with return parameters

+### PosgtgreSQL
+Only supported when using .NET Core.

 ### Geometry and Geography types

 #### MS SQL